ausard/EP-vagrant-docker/README.md

 cd EP_tsk
 .\jenkins.bat
 ```
-Select 1 or 2 or 3 number of a release for Vagrant
+Select 1 or 2 number of a release for Vagrant

 After install Jenkins open your browser on [localhost]